pivotal/docs-tas-adapter/install.md

 ### <a id="custom-api-ingress-port"></a>(Optional) Configure a custom API ingress port

 By default, the Application Service Adapter API is configured to listen on port 443, the standard port for HTTPS traffic.
-To change this value, include the following values in your `tas-adapter-values.yml` file:
+To change this value:

+1. Include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    api_ingress:
      port: "API-PORT"
    ```

-   Where `API-PORT` is the port number which clients should use to connect to the Application Service Adapter API, and which the API will include in URLs that direct back to itself.
+   Where `API-PORT` is the port number which clients should use to connect to the Application Service Adapter API, and which the API includes in URLs that direct back to itself.
 When set to `0` or left unset, no port is included in those URLs, and clients should connect to port 443, the standard port for HTTPS traffic.

 ### <a id=""></a>(Optional) Configure an authentication proxy

-To configure Application Service Adapter to use an authentication proxy, include the following values in your `tas-adapter-values.yml` file:
+To configure Application Service Adapter to use an authentication proxy:

+1. Include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    api_auth_proxy: